 (2) Subsection (1) does not apply if it is impracticable or would be unreasonable to allow the inspection or copying.

-82. Return of seized things
+82. Seized things, return of

 (1) Where a document or other thing is seized under section 79, an authorised person may retain the document or other thing for as long as is reasonably necessary for the purposes of —